ffdarkpenguin/load_balancer/README.md

 `OUTPUT_FILE` is an optional parameter to where the result should be sent.
 If no output file is provided the result is sent to `sys.stdout`

-The app generates a a log file with details of each run: server launched or removed, tasks assigned to a server and removed from a server.
-Also any predicted error should be logged to this file.
+The app generates a log file with details of each run: server launched or removed, tasks assigned to a server and removed from a server.
+Also any predicted error will be logged to this file.
 Unpredicted errors are printed to `stdout` with the exception back track sent to the log file.

 ## Config file:

 A configuration file was create in python format.
 The possible configurable values are:

     SERVER_COST = 1.0               # Server cost per tick
-    TTASK_MIN = 1                   # Minimal value for ttask
+    TTASK_MIN = 1                   # Minimun value for ttask
     TTASK_MAX = 10                  # Maximun value for ttask
     UMAX_MIN = 1                    # Minimun value for umax
     UMAX_MAX = 10                   # Maximun value for umax
-    OVERWRITE_DEST_FILE = True      # Defines if the out_file (if informed) should be orverwriten if if exists
+    OVERWRITE_DEST_FILE = True      # Defines if the out_file (if informed) can be orverwriten if it exists

 ## Containers:

 If you don't have `Python 3.8+` in you system but have docker installed you can run the application and tests using docker.
-At this point you can not set an output if you running the app using container.
+At this point you can not set an output file if you running the app using container.
 The results are going to be printed to `stdout` and you should redirect the result to a file if necessary.

 To build an image for later use run: